Working with temporal data#

 ...

-Another important aspect to notice from these examples, is that in both cases, one observation was removed from the Series.
-In the first example, the last known temperature (46.0) was dropped from the end of the Series, and in the second example, the first temperature (39.0) was dropped.
-This is expected behavior, because pandas wants to ensure that the Series keeps its shape, i.e. the length of the Series does not change.
-This behavior is beneficial, because in this way, it is straightforward to do calculations between the two Series, or e.g. add the shifted values as a column to the same DataFrame:
+Another important thing to notice in these examples is that one observation is removed from the Series in both cases.
+In the first example the last known temperature (8.0) was dropped from the end of the Series, and in the second example the first temperature (30.0) was dropped.
+This is expected behavior because pandas wants to ensure that the Series keeps its shape (i.e., the length of the Series does not change).
+This behavior is beneficial because it is straightforward to do calculations between two Series from a single DataFrame in this way, or to add the shifted values as a column in the same DataFrame.

 sample.head(10)

-Now the first value in the column next_hour actually represents the temperature from 01:00, the second value from 02:00, etc. because we shifted the values backwards.
-At this point, our data is structured in such a manner that it is very easy to do calculations between these two columns and e.g. calculate the difference between consecutive hours:
+Now, the first value in the column next_day actually represents the temperature from January 2nd, the second value is from January 3rd, etc. because we shifted the values backwards.
+Thus, our data is structured such that it is very easy to do calculations between these two columns and calculate the difference in temperature between consecutive days, for example.

 sample

-As you can see, the last value in column diff is NaN, which expected as we don’t have information about the following hour on the last row.
+As you can see, the last value in the diff column is NaN, which is expected as we do not have information about the following day in the last row.

-In the previous examples, we did naive shifts forward and backward by merely changing the position of the observations.
-Naturally, it is also possible to take advantage of hour DatetimeIndex, and do more sophisticated shifts based on time.
-We can for example compare the temperatures between consecutive days or weeks, for example.
-Let’s see how we can calculate the weekly differences in the temperatures using the same .shift() method by adding a parameter freq which accepts a DateOffset as an argument (that we already saw and used in the previous section).
-This time, we calculate the difference directly without storing the temperatures in a separate column:
+In the previous examples, we did “naive” shifts forward and backward by merely changing the position of the observations.
+Naturally, it is also possible to take advantage of our DatetimeIndex and do more sophisticated shifts based on time.
+We can, for example, compare the temperatures between consecutive weeks or months, for example.
+Let’s see how we can calculate the weekly differences in the temperatures using the same .shift() method and adding the freq parameter, which accepts a DateOffset as an argument (which we already saw and used in the previous section).
+This time we will calculate the difference directly without storing the temperatures in a separate column.

 sample.head()